fusion809/fusion809.github.io-old/_posts/PMS/ebuild-writing.md

 ebuilds also contain their own set of functions, that are specified in **table 10**.
 {% include PMS/table10-ebuild-functions.html %}

+### Learning by Example
-I personally learn best by seeing a heap of examples, so in order to aid you in finding example ebuilds I have decided to include this Bash script that can be used to search for them:
+I personally learn ebuild writing best by trying it out myself, aided by the documentation and guided by specific examples that share similarities with the ebuild I am writing, so in order to aid you in finding example ebuilds I have decided to include this Bash script that can be used to search for them:

 {% include codeu.html line1="grep --include='&#42;.ebuild' -R &quot;&lt;PATTERN&gt;&quot; &lt;DIRECTORY&gt;" %}